Agenda 2030, the UN sustainability goals and the Paris Agreement encourage all a heavy reduction of climate emissions towards 2030.

 – Map relevant Nordic R&D groups as well as other local resources, supporting or working towards a carbon neutral energy system.

-– Analyse the local impacts of carbon of a neutral solutions for local communities (entrepreneurship, jobs, local economic and social effects for businesses and citizens, new educational opportunities,, innovation within renewable energy production and consumption etc.
+– Analyse the local impacts of carbon neutral solutions for local communities (entrepreneurship, jobs, local economic and social effects for businesses and citizens, new educational opportunities, innovation within renewable energy production and consumption etc.)

-– Investigate the possibilities for establishment of a university department with the heading of the UN University on Isolated Carbon Neutral Systems
+– Investigate the possibilities for establishing a university department with the heading of the UN University on Isolated Carbon Neutral Systems

 – Hold a workshop for the island representatives